tawebbcn/bcn-webdev-checklists/labs/m1/lab-javascript-all-times-movies.md

   - I6: sort all movies alphabetically and return a list of first 20
   - I7: check which year has best average rate
 ## Issues:
+  - I1 is time consuming for the purpose of the exercise
   - Splice is repeated in the learning unit:
      - http://learn.ironhack.com/#/learning_unit/3037
      - http://learn.ironhack.com/#/learning_unit/3021
   - missing reverse and splice
   - reverse should be in the arrays unit: Week1 Day2
-  - Time Formating is time consuming for the purpose of the exercise
 ## Purposal:
+  - Make the exercise I2 > I3 > I5 > I6 > I1 > I4 > Bonus
 ## Good practices:
   - check the MDN documentation to see the syntax of the methods
   - arguments should be self-explaining Just because we are in the first week is better than defining them as elem or item
 ## Typos:
+  - `index.html` has wrong script link